1. The Parents

 Once you receive approval and a referral for a specific child, you will receive a file of information via your agency on the child.
 You have two weeks to make an informed decision about accepting the referral.
 Upon acceptance, travel arrangements are made for your first trip, focused on bonding with the child whose referral you have accepted.

-After USCIS approves the child’s visa, the parents travel to Haiti again.
+The parents travel again to Haiti after USCIS approves the child’s visa.
 During this second trip, the adoption is finalized.
 The child becomes a US citizen upon arrival in the US.

 The adoption process from Haiti can take 3-4 years, from registration of the dossier to the final trip for adoption finalization, depending on the family’s openness to the age, gender, and medical conditions of the child or sibling group.